 October 17, 2019

-The Judy Chicago Portal bridges Judy Chicago collection housed in three institutions: Penn State University, the National Museum of Women in the Arts, and the Arthur and Elizabeth Schlesinger Library on the History of women in America.
+The Judy Chicago Portal bridges Judy Chicago collection housed in three institutions: Penn State University, the National Museum of Women in the Arts, and the Arthur and Elizabeth Schlesinger Library on the History of Women in America.
 Bringing together a public university library, a private institutional library, and a museum allows-in this rare collaboration- for the potential of each repository to consider and embrace new audiences and their collective interested in Judy Chicago’s oeuvre and overall impact.

 19